 The Ideal Environment For Existing Real Estate Investors

 Here are some new reasons why I think real estate prices will continue to go up this year.
-These reasons are real-time evolutions of my 2022 housing market predictions.
-I still forecast another ~8% rise in the national median home price.
-However, the real estate market will likely be flat to up only a couple percent in 2023.
+These reasons are real-time evolutions of my 2023 housing market predictions.
+I still forecast a 8% decline in the national median home price, hence the opportunity for buyers.

 1) The stock market is no longer making people money

-The major U.S. stock market indices have all sold off so far in 2022.
+The major U.S. stock market indices all sold off in 2022.
 Some individual companies have given back all of their gains from the past one or two years.
 The stock market correction is particularly brutal in the technology sector.

 Due to the increased fear of round-tripping a stock investment, more capital will flow towards hard assets like real estate.
 The desire for capital preservation is going way up.